tm-craggs/city-notes/Year 1/Ethics/2 - Lecture.md

 - Can be applied to features and or whole products, services or applications.
 - Can be applied to existing, in-the-making and near-future technologies.
 - Can be applied to the past, to help us reflect on what went wrong and how harms could be avoided in future.

+# Professional Codes of Conduct

+- We can't address ethical challenges along, several bodies and organisations provide guidance on ethical issues in software engineering practice.
+For example
+	- British Computer Society (BCS)
+	- Association for Computing Machinery (ACM)
+	- Institute of Electrical and Electronics Engineers (IEEE)